 - Growth sites and public assets – making public land and property work harder, specifically through the One Public Estate programme

-- Housing delivery – accelerating housing delivery to meet and surpass our planned housing supply of 22,500 homes over 10 years with a focus on affordability and quality
+- Housing delivery – accelerating housing delivery to meet and surpass our planned housing supply to deliver 50,000 homes by 2030.

 - Enterprise – creating an environment that will stimulate business, especially in the Creative & Digital Media, Advanced Engineering and Life Sciences sectors